mrismanaziz/Reforestation/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## Why does Waldo only wear stripes?
+Because he doesn't want to be spotted.